anuj-kasera/Credit-Card-Fraud-Detection/README.md

 <b> ROC AUC score:</b> 0.9999 (train), 0.9833 (test).
 <br>Decision was made to avoid undersampling due to potential information loss.

-Conclusion: Based on its simplicity, efficiency, and outstanding performance metrics, XGBoost with SMOTE is recommended as the best model for credit card fraud detection in this scenario.
+<b>Conclusion: </b>Based on its simplicity, efficiency, and outstanding performance metrics, XGBoost with SMOTE is recommended as the best model for credit card fraud detection in this scenario.